Scamming by Phone

 These are known scam techniques.
 Don't respond; just hang up.

-- They call early in the morning or late at night (when you're not alert).
+- They call early in the morning or late at night (when you're less alert).
 This is illegal in Canada.

 - They request that you confirm your account number or other details.